anthonybudd/WP_Model/readme.md

 ***

 ### Setup
 You will then need to make a class that extends WP_Model.
-This class will need the public property $name (this will be the post type) and $attributes, an array of strings.
+This class will need the public property $postType and $attributes, an array of strings.

 If you would like to have any taxonomies loaded into the model, add the optional parameter $taxonomies (array of taxonomy slugs) to the class.